SXSCar/Preliminary/README.md

-# preliminary
+# Preliminary

-code for preliminary contest
+Code for preliminary contest.